 Social and economic crises marked the 18th century.
 France was declared a constitutional monarchy and reforms enacted.
-But as the new government armed itself against the threat poised by Austria, Prussia and the many exiled French nobles, politics took a decidedly revolutionary turn!
-In September 1792 France’s first Republic was declared and Louis XVI was publicly guillotined in January 1793.
-Auxerre was not greatly affected by this turn of events, although in the 18th century the town’s medieval ramparts were torn down, while the new Republic revoked its status as a cathedral town, instead of becoming a prefecture of the Yonne département in 1804.
+But as the new government armed itself against the threat posed by Austria, Prussia, and the many exiled French nobles, politics took a decidedly revolutionary turn!
+In September 1792, France’s first Republic was declared, and Louis XVI was publicly guillotined in January 1793.
+Auxerre was not significantly affected by this turn of events, although, in the 18th century, the town’s medieval ramparts were torn down.
+At the same time, the new Republic revoked its status as a cathedral town, instead of becoming a prefecture of the Yonne département in 1804.

 The subsequent rise to power of Napoleon Bonaparte coincided with a generally prosperous era for the citizens of Auxerre.
-Although his reign was cut short in 1814 – Napoleon was exiled to Elba and his subsequent defeat at the battle of Waterloo led to his lasting banishment – Napoleon’s nephew led a coup d’etat in 1851 and proclaimed himself Emperor Napoleon III of the Second Empire.
-France enjoyed significant economic growth at this time, although like his uncle, Napoleon III embroiled France in various catastrophic conflicts, including the Crimean War and the humiliating Franco-Prussian War (1870-71).
-However, Auxerre flourished in the latter half of the 19th century – several major infrastructure projects were undertaken, including a railway station, a psychiatric hospital and the courts, and new housing developments took place on the right bank of the Yonne.
-Up until the early 20th century, Auxerre was one of the most prosperous cities in the departement and the flourishing wine industry around the village of Chablis did much for the wider region’s reputation.
-Chablis was the talk of London, Paris and beyond.
+Although his reign was cut short in 1814 – Napoleon was exiled to Elba, and his subsequent defeat at the battle of Waterloo led to his permanent banishment – Napoleon’s nephew led a coup d’etat in 1851 and proclaimed himself Emperor Napoleon III of the Second Empire.
+France enjoyed significant economic growth at this time, although, like his uncle, Napoleon III embroiled France in various catastrophic conflicts, including the Crimean War and the humiliating Franco-Prussian War (1870-71).
+However, Auxerre flourished in the latter half of the 19th century – several major infrastructure projects were undertaken, including a railway station, a psychiatric hospital, and the courts, and new housing developments took place on the right bank of the Yonne.
+Up until the early 20th century, Auxerre was one of the most prosperous cities in the departement, and the flourishing wine industry around the village of Chablis did much for the wider region’s reputation.
+Chablis was the talk of London, Paris, and beyond.

-Auxerre, and indeed the rest of France greeted the 21st century with newfound optimism.
-The town and wider region continue to prosper as both a center of wine production and international tourism, although even in July and August the tourist crowds in Auxerre are very manageable.
-This is the town’s wonderful quality – it manages to be both vibrant and tranquil at the same time.
-Climbing to the top of the town, you’ll enjoy views across a jumble of belfries, spires and steep tiled rooftops leading down to the boats bobbing on the river Yonne.
+Auxerre, and indeed the rest of France, greeted the 21st century with a newfound optimism.
+The town and wider region continue to prosper as both a center of wine production and international tourism, although even in July and August, the tourist crowds in Auxerre are very manageable.
+This is the town’s fantastic quality – it manages to be both vibrant and tranquil at the same time.
+Climbing to the top of the town, you’ll enjoy views across a jumble of belfries, spires, and steep tiled rooftops leading down to the boats bobbing on the river Yonne.
 Meanwhile, the streets below are full of enticing restaurants, cafes, and bars.
-But best of all, Auxerre makes a wonderful base for exploring northern Burgundy, including the vineyards of Chablis.
-It’s a terrible cliché but an undeniable fact – there really is something for everyone in Auxerre.
+But best of all, Auxerre makes a beautiful base for exploring northern Burgundy, including the vineyards of Chablis.
+It’s a terrible cliché but an undeniable fact – there is something for everyone in Auxerre.

 Gastronomy & Wine

 Indeed, the list of signature dishes in Burgundy reads like the beginner’s guide to French gastronomy.
-Snails (escargots) are another specialty of the region, typically prepared with delicious garlic and parsley butter which melts into the shells as the snails cook.
+Snails (escargots) are another specialty of the region, typically prepared with a delicious garlic and parsley butter, which melts into the shells as the snails cook.
 Gougeres are another firm favorite with visitors – they are often served as a starter in Auxerre’s restaurants and bistros.
-They are divine in their simplicity; a cheesy choux pastry ball that can come either as an individual choux or in larger, airy buns which are torn apart and shared around the table.
-Oeufs en meurette are also very popular in Auxerre, a delicious concoction of shallots and lardons which are added to a red wine and meat stock soup, topped with a poached egg and served with crispy baguette.
+They are divine in their simplicity, a cheesy choux pastry ball that can come either as an individual choux or in larger, airy buns that are torn apart and shared around the table.
+Oeufs en meurette are also very popular in Auxerre, a delicious concoction of shallots and lardons which are added to red wine and meat stock soup, topped with a poached egg and served with crispy baguette.

 However, unlike other more famous parts of Burgundy, Yonne is not a region full of Michelin stars and luxurious addresses.
-The emphasis is firmly on fresh, seasonal ingredients and traditional recipes – this is not a center of avant-garde, experimental cooking.
-Yet it is very difficult to eat badly in Auxerre, unlike some of Europe’s more touristy hotspots.
+The emphasis is firmly on fresh, seasonal ingredients and traditional recipes – this is not a center of the avant-garde, experimental cooking.
+Yet it is challenging to eat poorly in Auxerre, unlike some of Europe’s more touristy hotspots.

 But first and foremost, Burgundy is a land of excellent wines, which naturally are omnipresent in the regional cuisine, and provide the ideal accompaniment to local dishes.
 Auxerre’s most prestigious and nearest vineyard is Chablis – the vineyards are located on limestone soil to the south-east of Paris and the north of Burgundy.
 There are currently around 4600 hectares under vine.
 The region is subject to a strict hierarchy, with vineyards classified according to the perceived quality of the wine they produce.
 Chablis comes in four levels, Grand Cru, Premier Cru, Chablis, and Petit Chablis.
 However, such is the importance of grower in Chablis that the Premier Crus from the best estates can easily outperform weaker Grand Cru efforts.

 So what defines that unique Chablis character?
-A fine, stony mineral character and citrus and apple aromas are typical – above all, it should be ripe, not lean.
-Some wines are more floral or citrusy or peachy but there should be an unmistakable mineral aspect and great depth, with a toasty, honeyed complexity with age.
-At their best, they are among the finest white wines on earth.
+An elegant, stony mineral character and citrus and apple aromas are typical – above all, it should be ripe, not lean.
+Some wines are more floral or citrusy or peachy, but there should be an unmistakable mineral aspect and great depth, with a toasty, honeyed complexity with age.
+At their best, they are among the most excellent white wines on earth.
 Of course, any good restaurant in Auxerre will stock a range of wines from further afield, including some choice examples from the Cote d’Or.

 Housed around the Abbey St-Germain’s cloister, the Musee d’Art et d’Histoire displays fascinating prehistoric artifacts, Gallo-Roman sculpture, and pottery discovered in and around Auxerre.

-This vast Gothic cathedral is surely one of Europe’s most impressive examples of religious architecture.
+This vast Gothic cathedral is undoubtedly one of Europe’s most impressive examples of religious architecture.
 Its stately 68m-high bell tower dominates Auxerre’s skyline.
 The choir, ambulatory and some of the vivid stained-glass windows date back to the 1200s.
-However, the Gothic western front was badly damaged by the hammer-happy Huguenots who decapitated most of the statues during The Wars of Religion.
+However, the Gothic western front was severely damaged by the hammer-happy Huguenots, who decapitated most of the statues during The Wars of Religion.

 A name synonymous with excellent white wine, the well-to-do but sleepy town of Chablis comes alive in the summer months and is easily accessible from Auxerre for a day trip.